Using code libraries

 Code library script often needs to be accessed or called from script actions.
 Using the script editor accessed for an event such as Loading or Ready on the dashboard or view itself, or Click on a visualization or other control, you can now refer to the code library's script.

-Code libraries added to a view are included on the page when that view is first opened.
-Click Sandbox View in the toolbar to immediately open the dashboard in view mode in a new tab or window with all code libraries loaded and scripts running.
+JavaScript libraries added to a view are included on the page when that view is first opened.
+Click Sandbox View in the toolbar to immediately open the dashboard in view mode in a new tab or window with all JavaScript libraries loaded and scripts running.

 4. See also